 - Move oven rack to highest position

-- Cut corn off cob
+- Cut corn off cob3 ears corn

 - Place all veggies on a parchment paper lined rimmed baking sheet